Board of Trustees

 Tony Smorgon

-Tony served as a member of the Brandeis Marin Board of Trustees from 2018-2020 before going on hiatus in August of 2020.
-He has served on the Advancement Committee, Head Support Committee and during the hiatus year, the Strategic Planning Committee.
-In August 2021, Tony relocated back to San Francisco from Hawaii and Sydney with his wife, Jennifer, and their five children, three of whom currently attend Brandeis Marin.
-Tony is a Director on the Jack and Robert Smorgon Families Foundation.
-In Australia, he was the Chairman of the Mount Scopus College Foundation.
-Scopus is the leading Jewish day school in Melbourne, with 1550 students K-12 founded in 1948.
+Tony has served as a member of the Brandeis Marin Board of Trustees from 2018-2020.
+He has served on the Advancement Committee, Head Support Committee and the Strategic Planning Committee.
+Tony is a Director of the Jack and Robert Smorgon Families Foundation.
+When he was living in Australia, he was the Chairman of the Mount Scopus College Foundation, a K-12 Jewish day school.
 He also performed a key role in the formation and growth of Keren Hayesod-UIA’s global forum to strengthen leadership and commitment from the next generation of major donors to Israel.
-In 2008, Tony became a Wexner Heritage Alumni in San Francisco.
-He was formerly a Director on the JCC Board of San Francisco.
-He also served on the San Francisco Jewish Community Federation grant making and allocations committee.
-From 2018-2020 Tony served as a delegate to the Wexner Alumni Council of North America.
-Currently, Tony is a Director of the Escor Group, a privately owned Australian company.
+Tony is a Wexner Heritage Alumni.
+From 2018-2020 Tony served as a delegate to the Wexner Alumni Council.
+Currently, Tony is actively engaged in supporting Brandeis University’s initiatives on antisemitism in higher education.
+Tony’s family office, Escor, is a privately owned Australian company focused on investments, property and philanthropy.
+Tony and his wife Jennifer have five children, and their oldest son, Noah who graduated from Brandeis Marin in 2019, is a freshman in College.

 Deborah Stadtner

-Deborah has a passion for serving the Jewish community and feels that a jewish day school education is one of the best gifts we can give to our children.
-Currently, she serves on the Governance committee, the Advancement committee and she is the Secretary on the Executive committee.
-For the past few years, she has been the Advancement Chair, and has served on the Simcha fundraiser committee and co-chair of the 40th Anniversary committee.
-In addition to Brandeis Marin, she serves on the boards of Jewish Family and Children’s Services, the Jewish Community High School of the Bay, the Bay Area Jewish Healing Center and the Advisory Board of URJ Camp Newman.
-She is a member of the Community Impact Committee for the Jewish Community Federation.
+Deborah has a passion for serving the Jewish community and feels that a Jewish day school education is one of the best gifts we can give to our children.
+Currently, she serves on the Governance committee, the Advancement committee and the Executive committee.
+For the past two years, she has been the Governance Chair, has served as the Advancement Chair and was co-chair of the 40th Anniversary committee.
+In addition to Brandeis Marin, she serves on the boards of Jewish Family and Children’s Services as a Chair of the Loans and Grants Committee, the Jewish Community High School of the Bay, and the Advisory Board of URJ Camp Newman.
 Deborah has been mentored by JCF Rubin Text Talks leadership program, JCF Women’s Philanthropy, JCF Judith Chapman Women’s leadership program and several Shalom Hartman Institute Board leadership programs.
-Deborah is a past president for the Osher Marin JCC where she began as a volunteer at the preschool and was a parent association co-chair for two years before serving on the Board for 11 years.
-She is a former board member for Congregation Kol Shofar.
-As a past 19-year parent at Brandeis Hillel Day School/Brandeis Marin, she served as Parent Association president 2006-2007, was an annual fund chair for three years, served on the Advancement committee, Marketing committee and Head of School selection committee, as well as serving on all of the various parent association committees throughout her many years as a parent in the school.
-She has a B.S. from San Diego State University in Business Administration and worked in market research for 20 years.
+Deborah is a past president for the Osher Marin JCC where she began as an ECE volunteer and Parent Association president before serving on the Board for 11 years.
+She is a former board member for Congregation Kol Shofar and the Bay Area Jewish Healing Center.
+As a past 19-year parent at Brandeis Hillel Day School/Brandeis Marin, she served as Parent Association president 2006-2007, was an annual fund chair for three years, served on the Advancement committee, Marketing committee and Head of School selection committee, as well as serving on all of the various parent association committees along the way.
+She has a Bachelor of Science from San Diego State University in Business Administration and worked in market research for 20 years.
 Deborah is married to Larry and has four adult children, Joshua, Rebecca, Jonathan and Jacob, who are Brandeis Marin graduates.
 Deborah is inspired by her family to help insure a thriving Jewish community for the next generation.

 Matt Wulfstat

-Matt will join the Governance committee this year, bringing his experience as the CEO and President of Stratford School for nearly a decade.
+Matt joined the Board of Trustees in 2021-2022, bringing his experience as the CEO and President of Stratford School for nearly a decade.
 He led the school’s growth from 200+ to 800+ employees and from 6 to 18 campuses.
 He currently serves on a number of educational boards including ISG, a subsidiary of International School Services and KSS, a growing group of immersion language schools.
 Matt has also served on the Executive Committee of the Brandeis School of San Francisco’s Board of Trustees and chaired the Tamalpais High School Site Council.

 Matt is a former Wexner Heritage Fellow and Young Presidents Organization (YPO) member and has been a speaker at various conferences on educational innovation and investment.
 Matt received an MBA and Masters in Education at Stanford and a BA in Economics with Honors from Stanford University.
 He and his wife, Amanda, have four children and their son, Jacob, is a recent graduate of Brandeis Marin.
 In his free time, Matt likes to ski, mountain bike and plunge with his family into Three Wells, the strikingly chilly swimming hole near their home in Mill Valley.